 Beloved comedian Jessica Holmes is a perennial favourite on the Royal Canadian Air Farce, and brings the house down on-stage with her stand-up comedy, having opened for giants such as Ellen DeGeneres, Russell Peters, Jerry Seinfeld, and even Oprah Winfrey.

 But behind the laughter, Jessica – like millions of Canadians – has struggled both with post-partum depression and, as she puts it, “regular, run-of-the-mill, garden-variety depression”.
 Hoping to help end the stigma around mental health issues, she openly shares her personal stories with the humor she’s known for, bringing light – and laugh-out-loud laughter -- to what can often seem to be a dark topic.
-Jessica’s new book, Depression: The Comedy (due in April, 2018) takes readers deeper into her mental health journey, sharing lessons she learned along the way, including how to find work-life balance and reignite your passions.
+Jessica’s new book, Depression: The Comedy takes readers deeper into her mental health journey, sharing lessons she learned along the way, including how to find work-life balance and reignite your passions.

 In television and film, Jessica is also known for starring in her own program, The Holmes Show, and has also been seen in the films Welcome to Mooseport, Citizen Duane, and Moon Point.